Jaw pain? Seek out Dr. Benjamin Polan in Beverly, MA for more info on TMJ

 - A mouth guard worn at night can help prevent grinding of teeth.
 The guard will also protect the enamel and tooth structure.

-- As a last resort, for a severe case, oral surgery may be necessary.
+- As a last resort, for severe cases, oral surgery may be necessary.

-Most important, relief from TMJ pain can be achieved.
-To begin your journey toward freedom from jaw joint pain, call the offices of Dr. Ben Polan, your TMJ dentist today.
+Relief from chronic jaw pain caused by TMJ is achievable!
+To begin your journey toward freedom from jaw joint pain, call the offices of Dr. Benjamin Polan in Beverly, MA and book a consultation.